lucasheriques/brain/🖥️ Software Engineering/A Life Engineered/Three Things Preventing Your Promotion to Senior Engineer (from a Principal at Amazon).md

 if you choose management over leadership, you will think that doing a good job breaking down tasks, being clever, and keeping folks accountable during standups is what senior devs do.
 They do that, but the critical piece is that they set direction.

-If you want to be a senior dev, you need to be opinionated about where your team should be going and your opinion should be good.

-You can't just be a good coder or an effective scrum master.
-Being technically deep is a universal trait of senior engineers, but not sufficient for getting to the next leve.

 First trait: technically deep and delivers.